 4. Relationships before sales.
 Nothing turns off clients faster than the sense you care only about closing a deal and getting your commission check cut.
 Our business is about relationships so ask questions.
 Listen intently to what is on your customers’ minds.
 Be quick to provide information to them and nurture the relationship.

 5. Practice discipline.
 Discipline is one of the keys to success in any endeavor from sports to careers.
-This means you get to work at the same time each day, you organize your drip communications with prospects, so they hear from you regularly, and you make time to practice scripts.
+This means you get to work at the same time each day, you organize your drip communications with prospects, so they hear from you regularly, and you make time to practice real estate scripts.

 6. Just do the work.
 Each of us probably knows a master of creative avoidance, a person who spends so much time looking for shortcuts they could have finished their assignments in the time spent avoiding it.
 Shortcuts rarely work.
 Emulate other successful agents and put in the hours.